-The Group's fleet comprise principally of Supramax class vessels, a larger and more efficient Handymax design that enjoys increasing demand from customers around the world.
-The Group will focus on taking sensible and decisive actions, maintaining a strong financial position and moderate leverage, not ruling out a reduction in fleet size in order to sail through the current storm by placing further emphasis on prudence and stability as our core objectives going forward and seek to be a preferred vessel provider for customers.
+The Group operates a diverse fleet of dry bulk carriers, encompassing a wide range of sizes from Supramax to Capesize.
+The Group believes that operating a versatile and diverse fleet could bring significant economic benefits to the Group.
+The Group will focus on taking decisive actions when opportunities arise, while maintaining a strong financial position and moderate leverage, as well as adjusting our fleet profile and size in a flexible and responsive manner.
+We will focus further on prudence and stability as our core objectives going forward and seek to be a preferred vessel provider for customers.